AoshiW/Kunc.RiotGames/src/Kunc.RiotGames.Lol.DataDragon/README.md

 Simple client for League of Legends DataDragon.

 ## Features
-- Caching (by default, only in memory; for persistent cache, registerwd `IDistributedCache` service)
+- Caching (by default, only in memory; for persistent cache, register `IDistributedCache` service)
 - Support for `"latest"` version

 ## How to Use